-If the defendant in the suit fails to answer to the court, the plaintiff still needs to prove his or her case to the Judge.
+If the defendant in the suit fails to answer, the plaintiff still needs to prove his or her case to the Judge.
 The plaintiff will state the facts of the case and present any written evidence to support the case.
-Then the Judge can render a default judgment in favor of the plaintiff.
+The Judge can render a default judgment in favor of the plaintiff once the evidence has been accepted.
 The clerk of the court will mail copies of the default judgment to both parties.